jnozzi/cocoadev.com/markdown/RubyCocoaTutorial.md

 Then you are done!!!

-OK, so now open up General/XCode annnnd....
+OK, so now open up XCode annnnd....
 2 new types of cocoa projects!
 Alright, so now let's do a Currency Converter project.
-Create a new General/RubyCocoa Project and name it Currency Converter (duh).
+Create a new RubyCocoa Project and name it Currency Converter (duh).

 Goal 1: Set up the NIB file.